antoniocosentino/flaviobot/README.md

 ### Sending a word to the bot

 You can now direct message the bot and provide your word.
 It will be memorized, to be shared later.
-The bot will also inform (in the channel where he was activated) that a certain user has pr ovided a word (without revealing the word, of course)
+The bot will also inform (in the channel where he was activated) that a certain user has provided a word (without revealing the word, of course)

 _The word is sent in a direct message:_